Pordilz/X-Os-2/README.md

 # Program Analysis and Detailed Note

-This section provides a comprehensive analysis of the provided Tic-Tac-Toe program, detailing its structure, functionality, and implications, as well as instructions for use and technical considerations.
 The program, written in Python using the Streamlit library, implements a web-based Tic-Tac-Toe game with two distinct modes: Standard and Modified.
 This note aims to cover all aspects discussed in the initial analysis, ensuring a thorough understanding for both developers and players.

 ## Program Structure and Functionality